shiny-yohane/shiny-moe/_drafts/darling-in-the-frankxx-ep1.md

 - Franxx pilots are called Parasytes.
 - Male Franxx pilots are also called .
 - Female Franxx pilots are also called .
+- Zero Two's Franxx is called [Strelitzia](https://en.wikipedia.org/wiki/Strelitzia){:target="_blank"}.
 - Who are APE?
+- Who is Daddy?
 - What are the [Caccosaur]?
 - Who created the [Caccosaur]?
 - Why the [Caccosaur] attack mankind?
 - Is revealed that Zero Two has [Caccosaur] blood.
+- [Caccosaurs] have many types.
+This episode was of type ...

 ### Open Questions
 - Who are APE?